GogoVega/node-red-contrib-firebase-realtime-database/README.md

 There are 3 node included with this contrib:

 - `Firebase in`: Subscribes to data in the specified path which sends a message whenever a value changes.
 - `Firebase get`: Get data from specified path.
+Query constraints can be used to sort and order your data.
 - `Firebase out`: `SET`, `PUSH`, `UPDATE` or `REMOVE` data to Database.

 ## How to use?